jetbrains-academy/scala-tutorial/Syntactic Conveniences/Functions/task.md

 is not itself a function value.

-But if `f` is used in a place where a Function type is expected, it is converted automatically to the function value
+But if `f` is used in a place where a function type is expected, it is converted automatically to the function value:

       (x: Int) => f(x)

 ### `for` expressions

-You probably noticed that several data types of the standard library have methods named `map`, `flatMap` and `filter`.
+You probably noticed that several data types of the standard library have methods named `map`, `flatMap`, and `filter`.

 These methods are so common in practice that Scala supports a dedicated
 syntax: *for expressions*.